Turn down the volume. Get more done.

 - The configuration of your workstations (short-panelled systems furniture vs floor-to-ceiling private offices)

 - What kind of walls are prevalent in your space (brick vs drywall vs glass vs upholstered panels)

 Many of our customers find the concept of introducing more sound to offset existing noise a strange one.
 However, because the sound produced by the system is a low and steady constant, you will find it quickly fade from notice.
 After all, when was the last time you actually “heard” the office heating system unless it was kicking on for the first cold snap of the year?

 What are the benefits of using a sound masking system?

 - Boost productivity – Studies show productivity decreases by as much as 40 percent due to noise and distractions, and distracted workers are also more likely to make mistakes.

-- Enhance security – Speech privacy is enhanced by making what is being said indistinguishable.
+- Enhance security and confidentiality – Speech privacy is enhanced by making what is being said indistinguishable.

 - Improve office comfort – Sound masking digitally creates sounds that are designed to match the frequencies of human speech and be pleasing to our ears.
 That sound flows throughout the space and blends into the natural background.

 - Increase employee well-being – In one UK survey, 44 percent of workers said noise at work made them stressed, and more than half said they were interrupted by noise distractions more than five times a day.